Community Outreach - College of Liberal Arts and Education

 Camp Promotes STEM Careers

 The College of Liberal Arts & Education co-hosted Camp Infinity for the fifth year in July 2015.
 Camp Infinity introduced girls, in 5th through 8th grades, to computer and Internet technologies through hands-on activities.
 Campers in grades 5 and 6 studied video game design concepts and designed their own web page.
 Campers in grades 7 and 8 learned robotics and HTML web design.
 In addition, students participated in mini-sessions that highlighted programming skills and real world uses of technology.
 Campers also met with women who work in information technology fields and explored career options in technology.

 Counseling Clinic Assists with Free Services

-The Counseling Clinic serves approximately 300 individuals per year, including assessment and treatment, at no cost.
-It is now the largest no-cost mental health clinic in southeastern Michigan and serves many individuals who would not otherwise have access to mental health treatment.
+The UDM Counseling Clinic serves approximately 300 individuals per year, including assessment and treatment, at no cost.
+It is now the largest no-cost mental health clinic in Southeastern Michigan and serves many individuals who would not otherwise have access to mental health treatment.